Home / Demand Flexibility

 Crasborn.

-Find out how the financial rewards of joining the Demand Flex programme have exceeded Mancold’s expectations.
+Find out how the financial rewards of joining Simply Flex have exceeded Mancold’s expectations.

 Farmland.

-New Zealand’s largest Māori-owned fisheries company, Moana explains how Demand Flexibility is helping it create a more sustainable New Zealand.
+New Zealand’s largest Māori-owned fisheries company, Moana explains how Simply Flex is helping it create a more sustainable New Zealand.

 How it works.